 Need for decisions.
 Problems that will require management attention and their decisions are identified based on the content in the “Inbox”.
 Mark these problems with a yellow magnet.
 The project manager will bring up these problems at the program pulse meeting.

 Resource requirements are updated.
 The project manager will bring resource requests to the program pulse meeting.

 Step 3.
-Weekly at project pulse meetings after program pulse meeting
+Weekly at project pulse meetings after the program pulse meetings

-When it is time to start working with an activity, it is posted as a post-it note in “To Do” .
+When work with an activity is to be started, it is posted as a post-it note in “To Do”.
 When someone in the project team starts working on the activity, the post-it note is moved to “In Progress”.
 When the activity is finished, the post-it note is moved to “Done”.

 Agile Pulse Model by Parmatur HB is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.